Peroneal tendon tear and peroneal tendonitis: Surgery and treatment options

 Here are the research highlights:

 - While talus fractures are common injuries and one of the more serious fractures in the foot and ankle, peroneal tendon dislocation is one of the commonly missed soft tissue injuries which may have a significant impact on the outcomes including persistent pain and swelling.
 They have been reported to be associated with calcaneum (heel fractures) as well as talus fractures.

 - The researchers examined the charts of people who underwent open reduction and internal fixation (hardware was used to hold the bones together).

 - Peroneal tendon dislocation was found in ten patients out of 50 (20%).

 - The risk of dislocation increased with the severity of the fracture

 - Most of the dislocations were missed by surgeons and radiologists, and no additional procedures were done to address such an injury.

 - Peroneal tendons dislocation is associated with as high as 20% of talus fractures.
-The authors of this study recommend carefully reviewing CT scans by surgeons and radiologists alike to avoid missing such injury and allow for appropriate surgical approach utilization.
+The authors of this study recommend carefully reviewing CT scans by surgeons and radiologists alike to avoid missing such injuries and allow for appropriate surgical approach utilization.

 Continued ankle pain following heel fracture.
 Was injury to the peroneal tendon missed?